Quantitative Easing: Stimulating Economic Growth through Quantitative Strategy

 The Impact of Quantitative Easing

 Quantitative Easing has been used by central banks around the world, including the Bank of Canada and the Federal Reserve in the United States, during times of economic crisis.
-Let's take a closer look at the impact of Quantitative Easing on the economy.
+Let's take a closer look at the of Quantitative Easing on the economy.

 • Lower Interest Rates: One of the main goals of Quantitative Easing is to lower interest rates to stimulate borrowing and spending.
 When interest rates are low, businesses and individuals are more likely to take out loans for investments, such as buying a house or starting a business.